Triangulr/Triangulr/README.md

 ## bruh
 i like making discord bots for private use

-most of my repos are private
+most of my projects are private for now